jocelinbordet/Airpassengers_DSB/README.md

 # Description of the Airplanes prediction challenge

 This project was carried out during the "Python for Data Science" course of the X-HEC Data Science for Business Master of Science.
-I worked with [Jocelin Bordet](https://github.com/jocelinbordet) on the project.
+I worked with [Louis Bertolotti](https://github.com/louistransfer) on the project.

 The problem consisted in predicting the number of passengers between two American cities (i.e. on domestic flights) at certain dates between 2011 and 2013.
 Hence this problem was a